dimir/zabbix-extensions/frontend/modules/README.md

 # ["Custom Items"](./customitems/)

-This module demonstrates how to:
+This module demonstrates how to fetch items of a specified host from Zabbix and display them on a custom web page.

-  - fetch hosts and items using Zabbix PHP classes (that use Zabbix API)
-  - display data in an HTML table
-  - use multiselect HTML form element
-  - pass user data from multiselect to an action
-  - add menu element

 # Zabbix PHP classes documentation